Household Health Hazards

 Resources for Renters

 If you rent your home, you still need to be aware of carbon monoxide risks.
 In Ontario, landlords must install carbon monoxide alarms in rental units with fuel-burning appliances or attached garages.
 If you do not have a carbon monoxide alarm, ask your landlord to install one.
-If they do not, you can contact your local property standards office or the Landlord and Tenant Board for help.
+If they do not, you can contact your local municipality or the Landlord and Tenant Board for help.

 If you suspect a carbon monoxide leak, leave the building immediately and call 9-1-1.
 Remember, your safety is important, and you have the right to a safe living environment.